 Feeder circuit breakers shall be molded case, quick-make, quick-break, trip-free, thermal magnetic, solid state type.
 The continuous current rating shall be adjustable from 20 to 100% without the need for a rating plug.
 Solid state breaker trip functions shall include adjustments for continuous amperage, long time pickup and delay, instantaneous short time pickup and delay and ground fault pickup and delay, if required.
 Breaker ratings shall be as shown on the drawings.

-Main circuit breakers within switchboards down stream of the incoming service shall be molded case quick-make, quick-break, trip-free, thermal magnetic, solid state type.
+Main circuit breakers within switchboards downstream of the incoming service shall be molded case quick-make, quick-break, trip-free, thermal magnetic, solid state type.
 The continuous current rating shall be adjustable from 20 to 100% without the need for a rating plug.
 Solid state breaker trip functions shall include adjustments for continuous amperage, long time pickup and delay, instantaneous short time pickup and delay, ground fault pickup and delay and zone selective interlocking for short time and ground fault.
 Breaker ratings shall be as shown on the drawings.

 Distribution section branch protective devices shall be molded case circuit breakers.